hpfem/hermes-legacy/doc/src/hermes2d/P03-timedep/02-cathedral-rk.rst

 Weak formulation
 ~~~~~~~~~~~~~~~~

-The weak formulation is only needed for the right-hand side
+The temporal derivative is skipped, and weak formulation is only done for the right-hand side

 .. math::

      F(T) = - \int_{\Omega} \frac{\lambda}{c \varrho} \nabla T\cdot \nabla v
             + \int_{\Gamma_{air}} \frac{\alpha \lambda}{c \varrho} (T_{ext}(t) - T)v.

-This is different from example `01-cathedral-ie <http://hpfem.org/hermes/doc/src/hermes2d/timedep/cathedral-ie.html>`_
+This is different from example `01-cathedral-ie <http://hpfem.org/hermes/doc/src/hermes2d/P03-timedep/01-cathedral-ie.html>`_
-where the discretization of the time derivative term was part of the weak formulation.
-The approach presented
+where the discretization of the time derivative term was hardwired in the weak formulation.
-here makes the method more modular.

 The function $F$ above is the stationary residual of the equation (i.e., the weak form of the right-hand side).
-Since the Runge-Kutta equations are solved using the Newton's method, the reader may want to have a brief
+Since the Runge-Kutta equations are solved using the Newton's method, the reader may want to look at
-look ahead to the `Newton's method section <http://hpfem.org/hermes/doc/src/hermes2d/nonlinear/newton.html>`_.
+the `Newton's method section <http://hpfem.org/hermes/doc/src/hermes2d/P02-nonlinear/newton-intro.html>`_ before
-Then it will be easy to see that the weak form of the Jacobian matrix of the stationary residual is
+reading further.
+The weak form for the Jacobian matrix of the stationary residual is

 .. math::